-The MyRack Modular Power Rack offers just about everything you would want from a power rack/home gym and it will go easier on your wallet than many of the other racks on the list.
+The MyRack Modular Power Rack offers just about everything you would want from a power rack/home gym.
+It has gone up in price lately but it is still cheaper than most of the racks on this list.

 It is made for heavy use and it comes with a 2000 lb weight capacity which is more than you will ever need.